AKloc/BookNotes/The Manager's Path.md

 - Change the environment sometimes.
 Happy hours, lunches, etc are really helpful in building bonds that carry over into work.
 - Don't be nice.
 Be kind.
 - Much of management is shielding your people where possible, without over-sheltering. e.g. - business shifting priorities 100 times.
 Make the decision to NOT complain to your team as the leader.
 - Managers have to stay technical.
 Go out of your way to do it.
 But have to stay technical.
-Don't be t
+Don't be the middle manager who's just passing information through.

 **What can I do with this?**
 - We used the concepts from this book to draw up our leveling criteria.